Fainting is a term used to describe a condition where there is a sudden and brief loss of consciousness.

 Management of fainting

-- If patient does not recover quickly seek urgent medical attention
+- If patient does not recover quickly seek urgent medical support.

-Note: DO NOT sit a casualty on a chair with their head between their legs.
-This can reduce the amount of blood being supplied to the brain and also can restrict breathing, slowing recovery.
+Note: DO NOT sit a casualty on a chair with their head between their knees.
+This can reduce the amount of blood being supplied to the brain and can restrict breathing, slowing recovery.